hariohmtripathi/Crime-Information-Management-System/README.md

 ## About
-Crime Information Management System is an application which interact with crime and criminal database and take the information from database and give it to the user.
+Crime Information Management System is an application which interact with crime and criminal database and take the information from the database and give it to the user.
-It is consoled based application which give user functionalities like register crime, register criminal, show status of crime case and get report on no of solved and not solved cases.
+It is consoled based application which give functionalities to user like register crime, register criminal, show status of crime case and get report on no of solved and not solved cases.
-This backed application is developed using JAVA and to get the data from database I used JDBC.
+This backend application is developed using JAVA and to get the data from database I used JDBC.

 ## Tech Stacks
 * JAVA